lueschem/edi/docs/config_management_v2/overlays.rst

-.. _overlays:
+.. _overlays_v2:

 Overlays
 ========

 .. note::
-   This chapter covers the LXD based workflow v1.
+   This chapter covers the Buildah based workflow v2.

 As soon as a single :code:`edi` project configuration should support multiple use cases the use of overlays will help to get rid of duplicate configuration code.
 When using overlays, it is a good practice to put most of the